 Now you have a drumette, a wingette, and a wing tip to use for tempting chicken wing recipes!

-How To Do French Cut Chicken Wings
+How To Do French Cut on Chicken Wings

 Doing this provides you with a sort of a handle, so you can freely munch on finger-licking good appetizers like chicken lollipops.
-Plus, some people also do french cuts to give the meat dish a fancier presentation.
+Some people do French cuts to give the meat dish a fancier presentation.

 - Grip the exposed bone at the end of the drumette.
 Gently cut through the skin at the other end (the thin bottom one) in a sawing motion.